Ismail II: Death

 After Ismail was reassured of the safety of his position, he took the drastic measure of reversing the imposition of Shi'ism in Iran and reintroducing the Sunnism faith, an act followed by the harassment of the Shi'ia scholars.
 A reason suggested for this action was Ismail's hatred of his father and his desire to do anything in the opposite of what Tahmasp saw fit, namely the zealous practice of the Shi'ia tradition by Tahmasp.
 Ismail sought out individuals who could help disassemble the established Shi'ia hegemony, which had emerged under his father.
-His principal target was Mir Seyyid Hossein Al-Karaki, Sheikh al-Islam of Isfahan, but others such as the militant Shi'ias from Astrabad, the new qazi-i mu'asker and even Makhdum Shirazi were also harassed and put under arrest.
+His principal target was Mir Seyyid Hossein Al-Karaki, Sheikh al-Islam of Isfahan, but others such as the militant Shi'ias from Astarabad, the new qazi-i mu'asker and even Makhdum Shirazi were also harassed and put under arrest.

 He organised a set of qurchis (loyal bodyguards) to counter those loyal to al-Karaki.
 Moreover, he also had the khalifa al-khulifa, Bulgar Khalifa, beaten and shamed for not endorsing Ismail's measures, and arrested and executed his son, Nur Ali Khalifa, on 24 February 1577, along with a number of high-profile Qizilbash leaders.

 Pari Khan Khanum's status after Ismail's coronation was greatly enhanced; the nobility paid her obeisance, and many prominent courtiers sought her patronage and assistance.
-Ismail was apparently displeased with the attention that his courtiers gave her and his sister's 'meddling' in the affairs of state.
+Ismail was apparently displeased with the attention that his courtiers gave to his sister and her 'meddling' in the affairs of state.
 He reportedly asked the nobility, "Have you not understood, my friends, that interference in matters of state by women is demeaning to the king's honour?".
 Shortly after, he put Pari Khan Khanum under house arrest in her room, and had her guards increased.
 Her belongings were confiscated, thus making her resentful of her brother.
 Furthermore, Ismail's pro-Sunni policies and rumours of him being a Sunni himself alarmed the Qizilbash leaders.

 On the night of 24 November 1577, Ismail consumed slices of poisoned opium before getting to bed with his male companion, a young boy named Hassan Beg.
 The next morning, the courtiers found him dead, cradled by the boy.
 Although at the time his death was regarded as natural, many historians have accused the Qizilbash leaders or Pari Khan Khanum of being responsible for his death.
 On the morning of Monday 25 November 1577, Ismail's body was buried in the shrine of Imamzadeh Hossein in Qazvin.
-Soon afterwards, Ismail's infant son, the child of one of his concubines, was murdered.
+Soon afterwards, Ismail's infant son by one of his concubines, was murdered.
 Ismail was succeeded by his blind brother, Mohammad Khodabanda.